International Co-Investigator Scheme

 If the research team would like to run a project with a country that is not listed above, your project might still be eligible for funding.
 In project funding, a partner from abroad can be involved in a project, and up to 20% of the total budget may be requested for them.
 Project partners are researchers who contribute to a research project through cooperation without being responsible for the project.

 The usual submission deadlines - 1 April and 1 October – apply for applications to the SNSF.
 Only one application may be submitted per deadline.
-When submitting the application, please also upload the form "International Co-Investigators Scheme".
+When submitting the application, please also upload the form "International Co-Investigators Scheme" (Word).
 You do not have to submit the application to the funding organisations of the co-applicants abroad.

 There must not be any thematic overlaps between the submitted applications and ongoing projects or applications submitted to other SNSF funding schemes.
 Furthermore, applicants may not exceed a maximum of two ongoing projects per researcher.